 Time in the car.

 Flexible persistence vs pacing

-Some people would call that pacing but I don’t like that term, I think that pacing focuses too much on the can’t do, the off-limits, than on the can-do.
-It can turn into avoidance and fear.
+Some people would call that pacing, but I don’t like that term.
+Pacing focuses too much on the can’t do – the off-limits – than on the can-do.
+It can turn into avoidance and fear, at least for me.

-I much prefer Bronnie’s term, flexible persistence, to describe how I got here.
-I just kept trying to do these things and eventually I became smarter about it.
-I’d take a break if I needed it, I’d try my damnedest not to push too hard and do too much.
-But I also wasn’t afraid to go to that edge sometimes, to push perhaps a little more than I ‘should’.
+I much prefer Bronnie’s term flexible persistence, to describe how I got here.
+I just kept trying to do things, eventually becoming smarter about them.
+I’d take a break if I needed it.
+I’d try my damnedest not to push too hard and do too much.
+And I also wasn’t afraid to go to that edge sometimes.
+To push perhaps a little more than I ‘should’.

 There is a balance, and that balance can be hard to find, but that doesn’t mean it’s not worth the effort.
 It’s definitely worth the effort.

 I used to suck at balance.
-I used to be the boom and bust person who would feel good so do way too much and then massively flare and be down for the count for days or weeks at a time.
-And when I was stuck in a flare I’d inevitably stop doing all the things I knew that worked for me because all my attention and resources would be devoted to my PAIN again.
+I used to boom and bust.
+I’d feel good so do way too much, then massively flare and be down for the count for days or weeks at a time.
+When I was stuck in a flare I’d inevitably stop doing all the things I knew that worked for me because all my attention and resources would be devoted to my PAIN again.

 It was frustrating, disheartening.
 I’d fume and feel sorry for myself.